GENERAL ASSEMBLY OF NORTH CAROLINA

 with funds provided by others, and the loan is assigned simultaneously to the

 mortgage lender providing the funding within one business day of the funding of

 person, it is unlawful for any person in this State to act as a mortgage

 orbroker, mortgage banker, or mortgage servicer, or directly

 or indirectly to engage in the business of a mortgage broker or abroker,

-mortgage banker,banker, or mortgage servicer, without first
+mortgage banker,banker, or mortgage servicer, without first obtaining

-any direct or indirect device, subterfuge, artifice, or pretense whatsoever.
+direct or indirect device, subterfuge, artifice, or pretense whatsoever.

 (e) No person, other than an exempt person, shall hold himself or herself out as a mortgage banker, an affiliated mortgage banker, a mortgage broker, a mortgage servicer, a limited loan officer, or a loan officer unless such person is licensed in accordance with this Article.

 (f) Any person who has completed and filed with the Commissioner the application and all documents required for licensure as a loan officer other than documents relating to the required examination and the mortgage lending fundamentals course may act as a loan officer during the period before action is taken on the application by the Commissioner, if: